cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

 )
 ```

-Out of curiosity, you can log the blocks in which the transactions were included:
+If you are interested, you can log the blocks in which the transactions were included:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/test/integration/stored-game-action.ts#L189-L195]
 console.log(